The Threshold Knowledge Test

-What exercises will be covered to a higher degree of proficiency in future Lesson Plans?
+What exercises will be covered to higher degree of proficiency in future Lesson Plans?

 Why is it important?